menu Home About Me Home freebies My Store

 Our science students absolutely need GREAT lab experiences.
 They need to use chemicals, Bunsen burners, hot plates, and glassware.
 To do less would be depriving them of a good science education.
 If you make laboratory safety a top priority with the students, they will respond.
 When they see you being safe and stressing safety at the beginning of each lab, they will behave appropriately.
 And if they don't, drastic measures will have to be taken before that student can enter the lab again.

-One goal that I have set for my blog, it to post a "Lab Safety Tip of the Week."
+One goal that I set for my blog, is to post a "Lab Safety Tip of the Week."
 To prepare for this series of blog posts, I did some online searching into lab accidents.
 I was looking for up to date statistics about safety in middle and high school labs.
 While I haven't yet found the stats I am looking for, I did come across this video.
 It is posted by CSB: US Chemical Safety Board.
 The video is called, "After the Rainbow."
 Without reading another word of this blog post, take 5 minutes to watch this video.

 Did you watch it?
 If that doesn't make you stop and consider your lab safety instruction, nothing will.